 It won’t just be The Chosen you have to worry about, as this expansion also introduces The Lost - a swarm of angry, mutated humans that will attack both sides of any given conflict.
 War of the Chosen takes us back to humanity’s abandoned cities, and they are absolutely riddled with these not-zombie zombies.

 These messed up creatures don’t move individually.
 They attack in large swarms and are drawn to the sound of combat.
-Once they show up, everyone will be fighting for their lives against these mindless hordes.
+Once they show up, everyone will be fighting for their lives against these mindless hordes, aliens and XCOM alike.
 Expect some multi-threat chaos, basically.

 XCOM 2: War of the Chosen new features

-Keeping your pals together won’t be so easy, though.
+Keeping your pals together won’t be so easy, of course.
 Not only is there the ever-looming threat of permadeath, but soldiers now suffer fatigue if you send them on too many subsequent missions.
-You’ll need to rotate through your roster a lot more to keep your men and women fighting fit.
+You’ll need to rotate through your roster a lot more to keep your men and women fighting fit, and ensure that bonded units are both energised enough to be fielded together.

-Soldiers can also develop quirks.
+Soldiers can now develop quirks.
 For example, a unit can become ‘obsessive’, meaning they constantly require their weapon’s magazine to be full.
 If it’s not, they may ignore one of your orders and reload instead.
-It’s all in aid of providing more personality and emergent storytelling.
+This can be cured by putting units through the new Infirmary building.

 Propaganda is being woven into the campaign, with the ability for you to write on posters and craft mottos for your teams.
+A Photobooth mode allows you to take snapshots of soldiers as they return from missions, adding filters and posing your squaddies.
+These photos will then appear in the world as posters, encouraging people to join the rebellion.
 There’s also a resistance DJ that will discuss your victories and defeats on the Avenger’s radio (voiced by Jake ‘son of Gary’ Busey), and an Advent news channel that will broadcast stories covering up XCOM’s successful missions.
-Combined with brand new opening and end cinematics, and War of the Chosen should have far more narrative flavour than the base game.
+Combined with brand new opening and end cinematics, War of the Chosen should have far more narrative flavour than the base game.